bshort092/bshort092.github.io/process.md

 - What genres/movies has a specified actor been invovled with?
 - What connections exist between actors?
 - What were the revenues of movies an actor was involved with?
-- What recommendations can I get from finding these connections?
+- What recommendations can we get from finding these connections?
 - Are there patterns between actors and genres?
 - Can we also do this node-link diagram for directors?
 - How hard would it be to show 3 actors in a diagram like this and would it be readable?